leadedge/Spout2/SPOUTSETTINGS/readme.txt

 SpoutSettings is a utility program to change the operation mode for Spout applications.

 When first run, if a Spout installation is detected you should select the option to remove it.
-If then you do not do not receive a message that the un-installation has been successful, close the program and use Windows Control Panel to un-install Spout.
+If then you do not receive a message that the un-installation has been successful, close the program and use Windows Control Panel to un-install Spout.

 Options